asyrjasalo/RESTinstance/README.rst

    coverage with minimum number of keystrokes and very clean tests.

 Installation
 ------------

-Three installation methods are supported.
-Pick the one that suits you best.
+Pick the one that suits you and your environment best.

 As a Python package
 ~~~~~~~~~~~~~~~~~~~